Romvnly-Gaming/InfernalMobsReloaded/README.md

 The configuration files for Easy SMP's Infernal Mobs Reloaded.
 Feel free to contribute!

 ## Preview
-You can view the final production result on our Minecraft server (play.2v1.me).
+You can view the final production result on our public Minecraft server `play.2v1.me`.
 If you wish to test your configuration, you may do so on our private test server.
 IP is `bobux.store`.
+It's whitelist only, so you'll need to contact an Admin+ in our Discord to get whitelisted.

 ## Contributing